mau5073/Swing-Data-Challenge/README.md

 # Swing-Data-Challenge Backend(Java-Spring-JUNIT) Front-end(React JS- Axios)
 Coding Challenge to store and analyze data captured and stored in a csv file

-The original directions are provided in  a pdf file named data swing challenge
+The original directions are provided in  a pdf file named data swing coding  challenge pdf

 Columns timestamp, ax, ay, az, wx, wy, wz.